Jtoosh/startup/notes.md

 - [Flex] (https://www.w3schools.com/css/css3_flexbox.asp)

 Bootstrap is the most popular CSS framework, and Tailwind CSS is a newer one that is gaining popularity.
 All CSS frameworks are built on top of CSS, and they provide a set of pre-built styles that can be used to create a website.
 They are useful because they save time and effort, and they provide a consistent look and feel to a website.
 They are also useful because they make responsive web design much easier.

+The downside to Bootstrap is that sites styled with it are pretty uniform, so like all programming tools, it is not an end-all-be-all.